fayeed/flutter_mentions/README.md

 ## Usage 💻

-To use this package you must first wrap your top most widget with `Portal` as this pakage uses `flutter_portal` to show the suggestions list.
+To use this package you must first wrap your top most widget with `Portal` as this package uses `flutter_portal` to show the suggestions list.

 > [Portal], is the equivalent of [Overlay].
 >